 Throughout this course students may be exposed to numerous artwork from diverse points of view.
-Although questionably offensive artwork is always placed in an appropriate historical and artistic context, I recognize and respect the right of individual students who choose not to be exposed to said work.
-If any student feels this pertains to them, please bring your concerns to the instructor's attention prior to scheduled lectures to discuss any possible solution.
+Although questionably offensive artwork is always placed in an appropriate historical and artistic context, I recognize and respect the right of individual students who choose not to be exposed to such work.
+If any student feels this pertains to them, please bring your concerns to the instructor's attention to discuss any possible solution.
 In any case, students are always held responsible to complete in full any assignments, projects and/or exercises.